 What is Covered in Medicare Vision Services?

-- Routine Testing-Medicare Part B does not typically cover regular routine checkups related to the eyes without a preexisting condition.
-Medicare Advantage Plan because it is through third-party insurance companies does cover some routine examinations to know which examinations are covered you will need to contact those third-party insurance providers directly.
+- Routine Testing- Medicare Part B does not typically cover regular routine checkups related to the eyes without a preexisting condition.
+Medicare Advantage Plan is through a third-party insurance company but does cover some routine examinations.
+To know which examinations are covered you will need to contact those third-party insurance providers directly.

 General Information Guidelines for Medicare Vision Pricing